COVID-19 SAFETY GUIDELINES AND PROTOCOLS

 As you read, please note:

 - The requirements and guidelines that we follow are established by the Episcopal Diocese of Southeast Florida.
-These guidelines are stricter than those established by our state and county government due to the age and health of our congregations.
+These guidelines are more strict than those established by our state and county government due to the age and health of our congregations.

 - Always keep in mind that your comfort level with safety precautions during the pandemic may be less stringent than someone else’s in our congregation.
 We are following these protocols so that every person can feel as safe as possible at our services if they desire to come back to in-person worship.
 Remember the platinum rule: Do unto others as they would have you do unto them.